 Cost is a crucial factor to consider when deciding what college to attend.
 At Community College of Rhode Island, the tuition for in-state residents is $4,148.
 Combined with fees of $416, the $1,200 cost of books and supplies.

-Out-of-state residents can expect to pay more.
+Out-of-state students can expect to pay more.
 While the costs for room, board, and other expenses are the same, out-of-state tuition is significantly higher.
 Out-of-state students must pay $12,156 in tuition.

 Students at Community College of Rhode Island are eligible for federal financial aid.
-The average federal aid awarded to students at Community College of Rhode Island was $4,871 last year. with 54% of students were awarded federal aid.
+The average federal aid awarded to students at Community College of Rhode Island was $4,871 last year, with 54% of students being awarded federal aid.

 Student composition is an important deciding factor for most students applying to Community College of Rhode Island.

 Community College of Rhode Island has a good gender split, with 58% of undergraduates being female and 42% of undergraduates being male.

 At the school, most students are Rhode Island residents; in fact, 97% of all students reside in Rhode Island.
 However, 3% of students come from out-of-state .